Data collections available for linkage

 |Surgery Connect||19 September 2007||3 months|

-(b) This data refers to the earliest consistent data available.
-Where possible, the MLF contains all available records.
-Please note that all data released is at the discretion of the relevant Data Custodian.
+(a) This refers to the earliest consistent data available.
+Where possible, linkage output contains all available records.
+Please note that all data are released at the discretion of the relevant data custodian.

 Linkage of other data collections

-The Statistical Services Branch in Queensland Health can link other datasets (not listed above) with approval of the relevant Data Custodian and if appropriate identifiers are available for linkage.
-For example, in the past data sets from the iPharmacy, Pap Smear Registry, Queensland Cancer Registry and the National Hospital Costs Data Collection have been linked for approved research projects.
-Data sets that are external to Queensland Health will also be considered for linkage assuming all relevant approvals are in place.
-Questions about the feasibility of linkage should be directed to HSBresearch@health.qld.gov.au.
+The Statistical Services Branch in Queensland Health can link other datasets (not listed above) with approval of the relevant data custodian and if appropriate identifiers are available for linkage.
+For example, data sets from iPharmacy, Pap Smear Registry, Queensland Cancer Register and the National Hospital Cost Data Collection have previously been linked for approved research projects.
+Datasets that are external to Queensland Health will also be considered.
+Questions about the feasibility of data linkage should be directed to DLQ@health.qld.gov.au.